BVT-Engineering/Product_Information/README.md

 4. First principle calculations, research papers or industry best practice guidelines

 If we have any information that is incorrect or out of date, please submit up to date information to us as soon as possible.
 Thanks!

+Note: there's also a method to immediately upload any changes to the Prenguin.com engineering platform.